fcures/ChessBot1/README.md

 # ChessBot1
-The official repository for my Discord ChessBot1
+The repository for my Discord ChessBot1

 ## Install Instructions